Joseph T. Deal

 Joseph Thomas Deal (November 19, 1860 – March 7, 1942) was an American businessman and politician who served four terms as a U.S. Representative from Virginia from 1921 to 1929.

 Biography

 Born near Surry, Virginia, Deal attended the public schools.

 He was graduated from Virginia Military Institute at Lexington in 1882.

 He engaged in civil engineering and lumber manufacturing in Surry County, Virginia in 1883.

 He moved to Norfolk, Virginia, in 1891.

 He served as chairman of the Improvement Board of Norfolk in 1905–1910.

 He served as delegate to the Democratic National Convention in 1908.

 He served as member of the Virginia House of Delegates during the period 1910–1912.

 He served in the Senate of Virginia in 1919.

 Congress

 Deal was elected as a Democrat to the Sixty-seventh and to the three succeeding Congresses (March 4, 1921 – March 3, 1929).

-He was an unsuccessful candidate for reelection in 1928 to the Seventy-first Congress.
+He was an unsuccessful candidate for reelection in 1928 to the Seventy-first Congress, and also an unsuccessful candidate for the Democratic nomination for Governor in 1933, gaining only 21.25 percent of the primary vote against Byrd Democrat George Campbell Peery.